dougmiller999/genetic_solver/README.md

 # genetic_solver
-Genetic algorithms exploration, not for serious use
+Genetic algorithms exploration, not for serious use.